isabella232/lke-plugin-csv-importer/README.md

 1. Download the `csv-importer.lke` plugin available [here](https://github.com/Linkurious/lke-plugin-csv-importer/releases/tag/v1.0.0).
 2. Copy `csv-importer.lke` file to the following path `<linkurious>/data/plugins`
-3. Restart Linkurious Enteprise
-4. From the Linkurious Enterprise dashboard, go to `Admin` -> `Global configuration`
+3. From the Linkurious Enterprise dashboard, go to `Admin` -> `Global configuration`
-5. Scroll to the `Plugin settings` field
+4. Scroll to the `Plugin settings` field
-6. On the `Plugin settings` section, modify the content as follows:
+5. On the `Plugin settings` section, modify the content as follows:

     ```json
     {
-      "importer": {
+      "csv-importer": {
         "basePath": "importer"
       }
     }